rxhanson/Rectangle/README.md

    1. Focus the app that you want to ignore (make a window from that app frontmost).
    2. Open the Rectangle menu and select "Ignore app"

-## Keyboard Shortcuts
-The default keyboard shortcuts are based on Spectacle, but there is a recommended alternative set of defaults based on the Magnet app.
-This can be enabled by setting "alternateDefaultShortcuts" to true in NSUserDefaults for Rectangle with the following Terminal command:

-```bash
-defaults write com.knollsoft.Rectangle alternateDefaultShortcuts -bool true
-```

-Then restart the Rectangle app.

 ## Differences with Spectacle
-Spectacle used its own keyboard shortcut recorder, while Rectangle uses [MASShortcut](https://github.com/shpakovski/MASShortcut), a well maintained open source library for shortcut recording in macOS apps.
-This cuts down dramatically on the number of bugs that were only in Spectacle because of the custom shortcut recorder.

-### Additional features
+* Rectangle uses [MASShortcut](https://github.com/shpakovski/MASShortcut) for keyboard shortcut recording.
+Spectacle used it's own shortcut recorder.
-* Additional window actions: move windows to each edge without resizing, maximize only the height of a window, almost maximizing a window.
+* Rectangle has additional window actions: move windows to each edge without resizing, maximize only the height of a window, almost maximizing a window.
 * Next/prev screen thirds is replaced with explicitly first third, first two thirds, center third, last two thirds, and last third.
 Screen orientation is taken into account, as in first third will be left third on landscape and top third on portrait.
-* There's an option to have windows traverse across displays on subsequent left or right executions, similar to what Microsoft provided in Windows 7.
+* There's an option to have windows traverse across displays on subsequent left or right executions.
 * Windows will snap when dragged to edges/corners of the screen.
 This can be disabled.

+## Terminal commands
+The preferences window is purposefully slim, but there's a lot that can be modified via Terminal.
+After executing a terminal command, restart the app as these values are loaded on application startup.

+### Keyboard Shortcuts
+If you wish to change the default shortcuts after first launch, use the following command.
+True is for the recommended shortcuts, false is for Spectacle's.

+```bash
+defaults write com.knollsoft.Rectangle alternateDefaultShortcuts -bool true
+```

-### Details on halves to thirds (subsequent execution of half and quarter actions)
+### Halves to thirds (repeated execution of half and quarter actions)
 Halves to thirds is controlled by the "Cycle displays" setting in the preferences.
 If the cycle displays setting is not checked, then each time you execute a half or quarter action, the width of the window will cycle through the following sizes: 1/2 -> 2/3 -> 1/3.

-The cycling behavior can be disabled with the following terminal command:
+The cycling behavior can be disabled entirely with:

 ```bash
 defaults write com.knollsoft.Rectangle subsequentExecutionMode -int 2
 ```

-Followed by a restart of the app.

 `subsequentExecutionMode` accepts the following values:
 0: halves to thirds Spectacle behavior (box unchecked)